Amber is a writer with a diverse amount of knowledge and experience on various topics, including budgeting, parenting, and many more!

 - Dye your hair.
 This works for both adults and children.
 Because of the chemicals that dye puts on the hair, lice don't like it as much—they like hair that is all-natural.
 Lice prefer an environment that is clean and chemical-free.
 By taking away either of those things, you are helping prevent head lice.

 Sleepovers are heaven for lice.
 With these extra precautions, you can be sure your child is much less likely to experience a lice infestation.

 - If it's at your house, make sure that the children sleep in a star shape, with their feet in the middle and their heads going outwards instead of with all of their heads in the middle.
 This will ensure that five heads are not all touching at once.

 - Put away your child's hair accessories and hairbrush or comb before everyone gets there.
-When little girls play dress up, they are quick to simply use their friend's stuff.
-Even after the dress up stage has passed, it's still pretty common.
-If you take a couple extra minutes to put away hair brushes and accessories, this won't be an issue.
+When little girls play dress-up, they are quick to simply use their friend's stuff.
+Even after the dress-up stage has passed, it's still pretty common.
+If you take a couple of extra minutes to put away hair brushes and accessories, this won't be an issue.